thelondonsmiths/Solex_ser_recon_EN/README.md

 - p : disables black disk on protuberance images
 - s : crop width to make square
 - t : disable transversalium correction
-- w: a,b,c will produce images at a, b and c ; x:y:w will produce images starting at x, finishing at y, every w pixels
+- w : a,b,c will produce images at a, b and c ; x:y:w will produce images starting at x, finishing at y, every w pixels
+- r : crop the width to a constant number of pixels

 Check the "Show graphics" box for a 'live view' reconstruction display, a graphic of the geometry correction and a quick view of the final images.
 This will increase processing time significantly.
 This feature is not recommended for batch processing.